myselfHimanshu/ai-vision-program/README.md

     <summary>Session-09</summary>

 - Data Augmentation
+- Achieve an accuracy of greater than 87% on CIFAR-10 dataset
     - Move transformations to Albumentations.
-    - Apply ToTensor, HorizontalFlip, Normalize + More.
-- Test transforms are simple and only using ToTensor and Normalize
     - Implement GradCam function.
-- Final code must use imported functions to implement transformations and GradCam functionality
-- Target Accuracy is 87%
 - Result
     - parameters : 11,173,962
     - epoch : 50